Creating custom node from subflow in Node-RED

 As the next step, let’s release the custom node using the function of GitHub Release.
 Move to the top page of the GitHub repository from the “Code” menu located on the left.

-On the top page, there’s a link, “Create a new release” in the lower-left “Releases” area.
+On the top page, there’s a link, “Create a new release” in the lower-right “Releases” area.
 By this link, you can move to the release page of the repository.

 To create the first tag of the release, click the “Choose a tag”, and then input “v0.0.1” which means the first release, click the “+ Create new tag: on publish”.